Modern & measurable results

-So a sweaters knee is common in sports like handball, basketball but also in other sports where explosive jumping is common and is also called an insertion tendinopathy.
+A sweaters knee involves pain at the front of the knee.
+It is a complaint that is especially common in athletes, and as the name suggests, especially sports that involve a lot of jumping.
+So sweaters knee is common in sports such as handball, basketball and volleyball, but also in other sports where explosive jumping is common.
 Recovering from a sweaters knee can take a long time without proper guidance from a physical therapist.

 - Complaints at the start of an activity that gradually disappear.
 This is followed by an after reaction when the activity is over.